ivocass/whatwhen/README.md

 Otherwise your event title might be reduced to a single word (known bug).
 -Tip: no need to write "pm"
 The extension assumes you mean "pm", unless you type "am".
+-Tip: you can shorten words like: "tue", "aug", "tmrw", "tom"
+-Tip: you can simplify "12:45" as "1245"
+-Tip: to add an ending date, type both dates separated by a "-"

 # Examples

+-"leave at 6" <-- will be set for tomorrow if today is later than 6pm -"essay due tomorrow by 10am"
+-"run 10k on sunday at 1"
+-"museum in 2 weeks at 12"
+-"vacations from tomorrow at 11 - apr 2 at 3"
+-"hike on sunday 11am - 4"
+-"lunch with client tmrw 12 - 1"

 You can test sentences at https://sherlock.neil.gg/

--"leave at 6"
--"essay due tomorrow by 10am"
--"run 10k on sunday at 1"

--To add an ending date, type both dates separated by a "-"
-eg: "vacations from tomorrow at 11 - apr 2 at 3"
-eg: "hike on sunday 11am - sunday at 4"